pingidentity/pingdirectory-go-client/configurationapi/docs/AddChangeSubscriptionHandlerRequest.md

 ### NewAddChangeSubscriptionHandlerRequest

-`func NewAddChangeSubscriptionHandlerRequest(handlerName string, schemas []EnumthirdPartyChangeSubscriptionHandlerSchemaUrn, scriptClass string, enabled bool, logFile string, extensionClass string, ) *AddChangeSubscriptionHandlerRequest`
+`func NewAddChangeSubscriptionHandlerRequest(handlerName string, schemas []EnumthirdPartyChangeSubscriptionHandlerSchemaUrn, scriptClass string, enabled bool, extensionClass string, ) *AddChangeSubscriptionHandlerRequest`

 NewAddChangeSubscriptionHandlerRequest instantiates a new AddChangeSubscriptionHandlerRequest object This constructor will assign default values to properties that have it defined,